-- Mechanized harvesting (focus on steep slope and tethered/winch-assist operations in 2020)
+- Mechanized harvesting (primary focus will be on steep slope and tethered/winch-assist operations in 2021–2023)

 In addition to the five main focus areas, which are based on different harvest phases and related activities, emergency response planning (ERP) has also been identified as a critical target area for the Forestry HRS because of a number of serious ERP failures documented at forestry workplaces through incident investigations. ²

 As a result of the continuing high injury rate in hand falling, a dedicated inspection team is being deployed.
 They will focus on high injury rates, consistent high risk injuries, and/or poor compliance rates amongst employers involved in manual tree falling.